tamerobots/pwgen/README.md

 See a version in action here: www.tamerobots.com/project/pwgen

 USE AT YOUR OWN RISK - I have not done a full security audit on it, and it's really a work in progress.
+There are better, more secure options out there for generating passwords, and a browser is not necessarily a great place to do this anyway.

 Includes Options: